 My son is constantly playing war with his G.I.
 Joes.
-He makes machine gun noises with his mouth…and under parental supervision he is allowed to target shoot with his bb gun in the backyard.
+He makes machine gun noises with his mouth…and under parental supervision, he is allowed to target shoot with his bb gun in the backyard.
 He is being taught hunter safety every time he uses it.
 Do I like that he owns a gun?
 Nope.
 Is he a boy that reminds me of every other little boy I’ve ever known?
 Yup.
 Does he watch the news?
 Nope.
-Does he watch grown up shows?
-Nope…except I did let him watch the old school Star Wars movies.
+Does he watch grown-up shows?
+Nope…except I did let him watch the old-school Star Wars movies.
 Return of the Jedi, New Hope…the classics.
-Other then that, it’s cartoon and soccer city.
+Other than that, it’s a cartoon and soccer city.

 As I write this, I’m trying to decipher how I personally feel about guns.
 I do know they scare me.
 Even though I live with them, I rarely ever see them.
 I’ve never shot one.
 I don’t think I ever will shoot one.

 The Boy and I have talked about gun control many times.
 Being from Germany, he is amazed at how easy it is to obtain such a lethal weapon in the US.
 In Germany, if you want to own a gun as a hunter, you need to take exams.
 And not just the hour-long class you sit and yawn through here in The States.
 You are only allowed to own a certain number of guns.
 You must go through psychological testing prior to purchasing one.
 There’s no immediate satisfaction.
 It takes a lot of time, work, and effort.